What will I have to pay for treatment?

 Informed financial consent

 A cancer diagnosis can be an emotional time for you and your family and requires decisions about the type of care and where to receive care.
 These decisions can impact on finances.
-For more information about best care, read about what to expect after a cancer diagnosis with our cancer care pathways.
+For more information about best care, read about what to expect after a cancer diagnosis with our guides to best cancer care.

 Informed financial consent requires patients to have information and support to make informed decisions about their care.
 Cancer Council, with Breast Cancer Network Australia, CanTeen and the Prostate Cancer Foundation of Australia developed a Standard for Informed Financial Consent to guide discussions between health professionals and patients to discuss the risks and benefits of treatment to include cost.